North Korea commemorates birth of its founder - Journal du Cameroun

 At a banquet for the delegation, one wall was decorated with a mural of Kim shaking hands with Chinese President Xi Jinping on his surprise trip to Beijing last month.

 The journey was Kim’s first overseas since inheriting power.
-It ensured that, rather than the South Korean or US presidents, the first foreign head of state he met was the leader of the longstanding ally whose forces gave his grandfather crucial support in the Korean War.
+It ensured that the first foreign head of state he met was the leader of the longstanding ally whose forces gave his grandfather crucial support in the Korean War.

-The Day of the Sun has been described as “Like Christmas, but for Juche instead of Jesus”, in reference to Kim Il Sung’s “self-reliance” ideology.
+Senior officials including ceremonial head of state Kim Yong Nam on Sunday visited Mangyongdae outside Pyongyang, where Kim Il Sung was born 106 years ago, the official KCNA news agency reported.

+They “looked round the historical relics showing the noble traits of the President and his family members”, it added.

-Kim remains the country’s Eternal President despite dying in 1994.
+Kim Il Sung remains the North’s Eternal President despite dying in 1994.
 His son passed away in 2011 but is still Eternal General Secretary of the ruling Workers’ Party of Korea.

+The Day of the Sun has been described as “Like Christmas, but for Juche instead of Jesus”.

-Retired senior colonel Kim Yong Won, 76, donned his old uniform for the occasion, his chest heavily bedecked with medals -– the most important, he said, being a gold star depicting a soldier, a sailor and an airman for 30 years of service.
+Retired senior colonel Kim Yong Won, 76, donned his old uniform to visit the statues at Mansu hill, his chest heavily bedecked with medals -– the most important, he said, being a gold star depicting a soldier, a sailor and an airman for 30 years of service.

 “Every time I visit here, the feeling is special,” he told AFP.
 “I cannot express my feelings in one word.
 The feeling like this is not only for me but also for all Koreans as well as the world’s progressive people.”